Preventing and removing tartar in dogs

 Tartar in dogs - the most important thing at a glance

 Although tartar is actually very visible in dogs, it is often ignored by dog owners and dismissed as a harmless cosmetic blemish.
 After reading this article at the latest, you will know that this is a big mistake.
 Tartar can cause serious discomfort and pain in your dog.
 It is therefore essential to have existing tartar removed thoroughly and to prevent it from forming again through adequate dental care.

-With our Dental Sticks and our Dental Care Powder you have two dental care products in the usual Bellfor quality at your disposal for this purpose.
+With our Shiimun Dental Powder, a dental care product in the usual good Bellfor quality is available to you for this purpose.